 Community Engaged Research

-If you wish to design your research questions and methods and select your participants through engagement and interaction with community members, Apply for Scoping Approval.
+If you wish to design your research questions and methods and select your participants through engagement and interaction with community members, apply for Scoping Approval.

-Upcoming Human Research Ethics Committee Meetings
+Upcoming Human Research Ethics Committee (HREC) Meeting

 Applications to be reviewed at a meeting need to be submitted at least TWO WEEKS before the meeting is to be held.

-Human Research Ethics Committee Meetings 2023
+Human Research Ethics Committee (HREC )COMMITTEE MEETING DATES 2026

 Click HERE to access the form.

-For queries and support you may contact the following:
+For queries and support, you may contact the following:

 Faculty of Education REC: